- What’s On

 Please register at www.exacteditions.com/digital/cornucopia with your subscriber account number or contact firstname.lastname@example.org

-A bumper 176-page edition, No 60 celebrates Istanbul’s myriad museums, from the Topkapı to Atatürk’s Art Deco Florya Sea Pavilion, not forgetting teasures further afield, such as the jaw-dropping new Troy Museum on the Dardanelles and OMM, the exciting new modern art museum in Eskişehir
+A 176-page celebration Istanbul museums, from the Topkapı to Atatürk’s Art Deco Florya Sea Pavilion, to which we add a jaw-dropping new Troy Museum and the OMM, Eskişehir’s new Japanese-designed modern art museum

 Secret chambers of the black eunuchs; how Iznik lit up a Yorkshire mansion; Orientalist selfies: JF Lewis and his wife in picture; Black Sea hunting: first catch your sparrowhawk; shepherd’s delight: the wonders of white cheese…